Introduction to Nashville to Gatlinburg Drive

 Stones River National Battlefield

-These trails will let you see part of the beautiful rural area in Tennessee during the bike or walk around it.
+These trails will let you see part of the beautiful rural area in Tennessee on a bike or walk around it.
 You can also use these trails to get closer to nature to better view the wildlife that lives in the countryside.

 Nashville Shores Lakeside Resort

-The resort has 250 rooms spread over two buildings, the main building and the annexe building.
-This resort offers many amenities, including an indoor pool, an outdoor pool, tennis courts, a fitness centre, boat rentals, and more.
+The resort has 250 rooms spread over two buildings, the main building and the annex building.
+This resort offers many amenities, including an indoor pool, an outdoor pool, tennis courts, a fitness center, boat rentals, and more.

 Cumberland Mountain State Park

-With a total area of 12,947 acres and various habitats and species, Cumberland Mountain State Park is one of the best beautiful parks in Tennessee.
+With a total area of 12,947 acres and various habitats and species, Cumberland Mountain State Park is one of the most beautiful parks in Tennessee.
 The Cumberland Mountain State Park is also home to the highest point in Tennessee, with 3,600 feet.
-The park features many recreational activities, including hiking, biking, fishing, camping and horseback riding.
+The park features many recreational activities, including hiking, biking, fishing, camping, and horseback riding.

 Nashville to Gatlinburg Tips and Tricks for a Smooth and Comfortable Drive